greenroadmaster/blog/content/post/Review_Book/Wonder/flipped.md

 ---
-title: 북리뷰-Flipped(플립) by Wendelin Van Draanen
+title: (Book)Flipped by Wendelin Van Draanen
 description: This is book review
 featuredImage: ""
 toc: true